The Association for Animal Welfare Advancement Learning Center

 While many animal welfare organizations have made great advancements for dog and cat adoption and safety net programming, in general, equines have received less attention and resources.
 The ASPCA has been collecting data and collaborating with shelters and the equine industry with the aim of increasing support and decreasing risk for equines in potential need of sheltering and rehoming.
 If there are equines at risk in your community, join us for a conversation about elevating equines in the sheltering world.

-Moderated by Katherine, Shenar, CAWA, Executive Vice President, The Association for Animal Welfare Advancement
+Moderated by Jim Tedford, CAWA, CEO & President, The Association for Animal Welfare Advancement

 The Roundtable Guests:

 - Emily Weiss, Ph.D., Vice President of Equine Welfare, ASPCA

 - Matt Levien, Director of Shelter Operations, Animal Rescue League of Iowa

 - Ellen Rawlins, Vice President of Operations, Humane Society of North Texas

 - Lori Redmon, President and CEO, Kentucky Humane Society

 Note the special time: Thursday at 5pm Eastern.

 This roundtable has been pre-approved for 1 Certified Animal Welfare Administrator continuing education credit.

 Read the blog about this webinar: Busting Myths, Sharing Tips to Help Horses